 If the main attraction you're looking for is the beach, then head to Noosa.
 The shire of Noosa is located in Queensland on the Sunshine Coast.
 It offers amazing beaches, a national park, boutiques, restaurants and bars, and plenty of family-friendly things to keep the kids and grown-ups happy.
-Feed the pelicans at Tewantin, stroll down Hastings Street for some of the region's best food and shopping, hike in the national park, or seek out Noosa's best kept secret Little Cove to escape the crowds.
+Feed the pelicans at Tewantin, stroll down Hastings Street for some of the region's best food and shopping, hike in the national park, or seek out Noosa's best-kept secret Little Cove to escape the crowds.

 Get ready for an amazing adventure at Bundaberg, a city located just a 4.5-hour drive away from Brisbane.
-For starters, you can watch turtles hatch and take their first steps towards the ocean at Mon Repos.
+For starters, you can watch turtles hatch and take their first steps toward the ocean at Mon Repos.
 It’ll be a spectacular site for the children, and they’ll be in awe of the experience.
-The family can also take a day trip to the Great Barrier Reef and catch a glimpse of sea animals while snorkelling.
-For the more active members of the family, why not head for a surfing lesson at the Agnes Waters Main Beach and pick up the basics of riding some easy waves.
+The family can also take a day trip to the Great Barrier Reef and catch a glimpse of sea animals while snorkeling.
+For the more active members of the family, why not head for a surfing lesson at the Agnes Waters Main Beach and pick up the basics of riding some easy waves?

 Animal lovers, you’re going to love Rottnest Island.
 Here, you get to meet the adorable quokka up close!
 They’re curious creatures, so chances are they’ll come up to you, but do remember to keep a respectable distance so as not to scare or stress them.
 They’re generally roaming all around the island, so it’ll be pretty easy to meet some of them and snap a quick pic!
-If you’re at Rottnest Island during September to November, it’s primetime for whale watching as well.
+If you’re at Rottnest Island from September to November, it’s prime time for whale watching as well.
 For something more active, the family can go glass bottom kayaking, where you can spot and admire all the vibrant corals and marine life living in those crystal clear waters.

 Rottnest Island, www.australia.com/rottnest-island

 Got a family full of adrenaline junkies?
 Why not take a trip to the Gold Coast, where you can visit some of Australia’s best theme parks!
 Spend at least one full day at Warner Bros.
 Movie World, a film-related theme park where the kids can say hi to character mascots and take pictures together.
 Besides the usual roller coasters, the park also has attractions that educate guests about the process behind filmmaking.
-Dreamworld is also located at the Gold Coast, and is an amazing place to try out thrilling rides and the tallest drop tower.
+Dreamworld is also located on the Gold Coast, and is an amazing place to try out thrilling rides and the tallest drop tower.

 Gold Coast, www.destinationgoldcoast.com

 Enjoy a range of different activities within Cairns.
 Start the day with a hot air balloon ride for the family, with tours that start before dawn so that you can all watch the sunrise during the hot air balloon ride.
-It’s an amazing experience with and amazing view of the Antherton Tablelands, and you can snap some awesome photos while suspended in the sky.
+It’s an amazing experience with an amazing view of the Antherton Tablelands, and you can snap some awesome photos while suspended in the sky.
 For a more adventurous activity, hit the rapids and try white water rafting on the Barron River.
 Feel the thrill of working your way through grade three rapids with your raft mates and instructor, and laugh and scream to your heart’s content while you’re at it!
 End the day with a more relaxing activity at the Cairns Aquarium, where you’ll get to see 15,000 marine and land animals from the Great Barrier Reef and Wet Tropics Rainforest.

 If you’re looking to escape the hustle and bustle of city life, why not do a short stay at Montague Island?
 It’s serene and peaceful, making it the perfect getaway if you need some quiet time.
 There’s a nature reserve that’s home to penguins, seals and other marine life, and they provide tours so you can get up close to them.
-During September to November, you can even whale watch as part of the tour.
+From September to November, you can even whale watch as part of the tour.
 You can also go out to sea and learn how to fish with the team at Charter Fish Narooma, made up of passionate locals with decades of experience on the water.